Your baby is never satisfied after breastfeeding, despite frequent and long nursing sessions. Learn 4 reasons why (and how to change it).

 4. You’ve painted a negative picture

 No one is going to argue that caring for a newborn is hard work.
-As a first-time mom, these first few weeks and months will likely be some of the most challenging moments in your life.
+As a first-time mom, these first few weeks and months can be some of the most challenging moments in your life.

 And yet, despite those challenges, a glimmer of joy can still be found.
 Try to make the experience a positive one, given your circumstances.

-Maybe you’ll see these nursing sessions as an excuse to binge watch television, listen to podcasts, catch up on reading, or simply to rest.
-Grab magazines, DVDs, a reusable water bottle, and snacks to keep you comfortable.
+See these nursing sessions as an excuse to watch television, listen to podcasts, catch up on reading, or simply rest.
+Grab magazines, a reusable water bottle, and snacks to keep you comfortable.

 You can also remind yourself that these moments are temporary.
 Now, when you’re with a newborn, every week, even every day, can feel like forever, so I understand that “temporary” is relative.
-But know that however challenging frequent nursing is, it won’t always be this way.
+But know that however challenging this is, it won’t always be this way.

 Conclusion

-It can be hard to tell if your baby is satisfied with breastfeeding, especially when he still seems hungry after feedings.
-Hopefully you’ve seen four compelling reasons why he never seems full, and what you can do about it.
+It can be hard to tell if your baby is satisfied with breastfeeding, especially when he still seems hungry afterward.
+Hopefully, you’ve seen four compelling reasons why he never seems full and what you can do about it.

 For one thing, he may not be actually eating, especially if he uses nursing to soothe himself to sleep.
-If he is, then a growth spurt could be contributing to his constant nursing.
+If he is, then growth spurts could be contributing to his constant nursing.

 The other two reasons have more to do with us, the parents.
 We forget that babies do tend to fuss and cry at this stage.
 And sometimes, our very own stories that we tell ourselves depict it as a negative experience when it could very well be a positive one.